pyOpenSci/pyopensci.github.io/_posts/2024-12-13-pyOpenSci-job-communications.md

 ## About You

-* Broadly familiar with open science and open source principles.
+* Broadly familiar with open science and open source principles and excited about developing content that promotes these principles.
 * Experienced in science communication, writing, or a related field.
 * Fluent in written and spoken English.